thenbrent/paypal-digital-goods/README.md

 # PayPal Digital Goods PHP Library

+> **Important:** PayPal Digital Goods is deprecated as of January 1, 2017.
+PayPal continues to support existing merchants using this method, but new features and enhancements will not be applied to these integrations.
+For new integrations, see the [PayPal Checkout Integration Guide](https://developer.paypal.com/docs/checkout/).

 [PayPal's Digital Goods for Express Checkout](https://www.paypal.com/us/webapps/mpp/digital-goods) service is a great payment solution with a needlessly complicated API and an unfortunately verbose name.

 This library makes it easier to write code using the [PayPal Digital Goods API](https://developer.paypal.com/webapps/developer/docs/classic/express-checkout/digital-goods/IntroducingExpressCheckoutDG/).
 It supports both one off purchases and recurring payments (subscriptions).